 Photographers working for Life magazine in the early years--when the photo essay was a developing art form-- worked to capture a variety of images that would tell the story of the event they were covering.
 Those images fit together to give narrative structure and variety to their story.

-Because I spent so many years working as a photojournalist and teaching photojournalism, this method of story-telling with a camera is ingrained in my DNA.
-When I photograph a wedding, I am constantly thinking of how I can provide the narrative structure for a meaningful story about the particular event I am covering.
-Every wedding is different.
-The story that develops from each wedding is different.
-My goal is to create images that reflect that uniqueness.
+When I photograph a wedding, event or personal branding session, I am constantly thinking of how I can provide the narrative structure for a meaningful story about the particular event I am covering.